 43 out of 53 marketers believe the best way to promote word-of-mouth referrals is by offering exceptional service.

 We found that influencer marketing was the least used method among marketers.
 We also found that referral programs and partnerships/affiliates were a solid tie, as both were chosen by 43% of respondents even though both of these types of program rely heavily on word of mouth to occur.

 Promotion methods by marketers for referrals

 Our experts gave us a ton of advice.
 We have broken it down into 15 subcategories to help you digest it easily.
-If you want to skip ahead, feel free.

-- Take action: it’s as simple as asking
+- Take action: It’s as simple as asking

 - Don’t forget to follow up